 - using a drinking straw after the tooth extraction

-- missing blood clot at the extraction site
+- a missing blood clot at the extraction site

 - pain radiating from the tooth socket to the ear, eye, temple, or neck on the same side

-While a certain amount of pain and discomfort is normal after having a tooth pulled, worsening pain or severe pain is not normal.
+Although a certain amount of pain and discomfort is common after having a tooth extracted, severe or worsening pain is not normal.

-Anyone experiencing severe pain that does not improve after a tooth extraction should see their doctor or dentist to rule out dry socket or other complications.
+Anyone experiencing severe pain that does not improve after a tooth extraction should contact their doctor or dentist to diagnose or rule out dry socket or other complications.

-A dentist or oral surgeon will likely suspect dry socket for any case of severe pain following a tooth extraction, but will also examine the person for signs of any other complications.
+A dentist or oral surgeon may suspect dry socket if a person has severe pain following a tooth extraction.
+However, they will also examine the person for signs of any other complications.

-If necessary, the person will be sent for X-rays to rule out a bone infection, or to see if fragments of the bone or roots of the extracted tooth remain and are causing the pain.
+If appropriate, they may recommend an X-ray to rule out a bone infection or to see if fragments of the bone or roots of the extracted tooth remain.

-The treatment for dry socket consists primarily of pain management.
-A dentist will likely do the following to manage the symptoms:
+A dentist may do the following to help a person manage the symptoms: